-For typical working Americans, the economy is a wreck.
-To fix it, our policies must benefit all the people, not just the richest one percent.
-Our system works when everyone gets a fair shot, everyone gives their fair share and everyone plays by the same rules.
+For most working Americans, our economy is broken.
+To fix it, our policies must benefit all the people, of every race and ethnicity-not just the richest one percent.
+Our system works when everyone gets a fair shot, everyone gives their fair share, and everyone plays by the same rules.

 Persuadable voters believe in a series of stereotypes about progressives and conservatives.
 In economic policy, persuadable voters like the concept of a conservative who supports low taxes and free markets.
 But they also believe that today's conservatives favor the rich rather than the middle class.
 At the same time, persuadable voters like a progressive who fights for economic fairness.
 But they also tend to believe that liberals favor the poor over the middle class.